Zombispormedio/smart-town-dbservice/README.md

-# smart-town-dbservice
-## Data Store Layer
+## Data Store Layer for Smart Town project
-HTTP Server in Go using MongoDB for Smart Town
+HTTP Server in Go using MongoDB